justinturn/justinturn.github.io/README.md

 )

 ### Edmond, Oklahoma
-### justinturn@gmail.com
+### justinturn@gmail.com :envelope:

 ### About Me

 Twenty Four.
 Oklahoman.
-MS in Agricultural Economics from Oklahoma State University.
+MS in Agricultural Economics from Oklahoma State University. :mortar_board:
-Dabble in R, Python, and SAS.
+Dabble in R, Python, SQL, and SAS.
-Dayjob is spent at a great organization developing Tableau Visuals and designing data architecture.
+Dayjob is spent at a fantastic organization developing Tableau Visuals, some SQL and R for data loading and manipulation, and designing data architecture.
 Prefer numbers to words.
 Dream job = Rancher.